zenith-cpp/myTerminal/README.md

 ## Developer Notes

 - Code is written for fun and learning.
 Contributions or suggestions are welcome.
-- You can friend the creator on Discord: `eidnoxon`
+- You can friend the creator on Discord: `yikebones`

 ---

 ## License

-Open-source, use it for whatever — just credit **Eidnoxon (PCPPTech)**
+Open-source, use it for whatever — just credit **Zenith (A.K.A PCPPTech)**

 ---

 ## Errors and their reasons
 - `PermissionError`, or `Can't ...: Insufficient Permission`.
 - This error pretty much explains itself: It means that it can't do a certain operation because of the lack of permission.
-It can often be caused by e.g. trying to remove a folder while the folder is under use by another app.
+It can often be caused by e.g. trying to remove a folder while the folder is under use by another app or process.
 I integrated a lot of PermissionError handling lines, so it will most likely won't make you exit the CLI once you encounter that error.
 - `FileNotFoundError`.
 - You encounter this error when trying to remove a file or a directory that `doesn't exist`.
 If you encounter this error when you try to run `myTerminal.py` and you even ran `myTerminal_installer.py` beforehand, the issue might be that your home directory isn't `C:/Users/[username]`. `myTerminal` creates all the text files that are used to store the user's customization data in `C:/Users/[username]`.
 Why?
 Because it is easily accessable.
+This problem can also happen on `linux`, as linux distros usually doesn't have `C:/Users/[your-username]` as their home directory, which is why this program is only compatible with Windows.